 The major sources of finance for health are the Government and the private households.
 Government annually increased health spending on both current and capital.
+Total

-Total Government health expenditure increased from kyats 464.1million in 1988-89 to 86,547 million kyats in 2010-2011 (Table 3).
+Government health expenditure increased from kyats 464.1 million in 1988-89 to 100,824.6 million kyats in 2011-2012 (Table 3).
+In principle, most malaria patients receive diagnosis and treatment free of charge from the public sector.
+Hospitals can also give essential drugs and basic laboratory tests in free of charge in 2013-2014.